blackenjoy27/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+    It works similar as Route but it is more useful for getting access to the match data without actually rendering a route.

 1. How would you explain form validation to someone who has never programmed before?

+    It compares the given data to the requirement from the developers, and if that doesn't pass it wouldn't continue.

 1. In 1-2 sentences, define end to end testing.

+    It's very useful way to find out the error that might pop out but is very costly.

 ## Instructions